 Ham Fried Rice is a delicious and very simple dinner.
 Made with just a handful of ingredients, but easy to switch up, your family will love this fried rice recipe.

-I have one more left over ham recipe for you, and I know that you are going to love it – Ham Fried Rice.
-Making fried rice at home, is just about the easiest dinner recipe, and it is sure to be a hit with parents and kids.
+When you are looking for leftover ham recipes, I have one I know you will love – Ham Fried Rice.
+Making fried rice at home is just about the easiest dinner recipe, and it is sure to be a hit with parents and kids.
 Fried Rice is always a home run.

 In this Ham Fried Rice recipe, we are adding in just a few simple ingredients.
 It makes this not only a fast recipe, but a recipe that you probably already have everything you need for.
 Those are my favorite kinds of dinners.